-Huma Qureshi, Nana Patekar, Easwari Rao, Samutharakani and all supporting actors are cast superbly, with a degree of characterisation not too common in Tamil cinema – would remind one of old K Balachander movies (he would, sometimes, make us remember a bus conductor’s face too, despite occurring in just a few frames)
+3) Huma Qureshi, Nana Patekar and all supporting actors are cast superbly, with a degree of characterisation not common in Tamil cinema – reminds one of old K Balachander movies (he would, sometimes, make us remember a bus conductor’s face too, despite occurring in just a few frames)

-At least 60-70% realism in showing Dharavi shots.
+4) At least 60-70% realism in showing Dharavi shots.
 Mani Ratnam had set the bar high in Nayagan – the first of its kind in Tamil/Indian cinema (one needs to undergo the torture of watching Dhayavaan, its Hindi remake, to realise difference Mani Ratnam brings to the table).
-It’s the kind of realism only directors with pan-Indian knowledge, proficient in Hindi preferably with a stint in North India (Mani Ratnam had done MBA in Jamnalal Bajaj institute, Mumbai) could bring along; hence hardly a few Tamil directors have measured up in doing so.
+It’s the kind of realism only directors familiar with pan-Indian knowledge, proficiency in Hindi (at least familiarity), a stint in North India (Mani Ratnam had done MBA in Jamnalal Bajaj institute, Mumbai) could bring along and hence hardly a few directors measured up.
 Pa Ranjith surpasses Mani Ratnam in many scenes but trails behind him in many others.
 With time, he will do it really well

-Excellent, innovative use of cut-out art and other powerful use of colours and visual art to convey meanings beyond what meets the eye – a refreshing change from movies laden with boringly long monolgues.
-Again, Mani Ratnam would bore people with unrealistically short
+5) Excellent, innovative use of cut-out art and other powerful use of colours to convey meanings beyond what meets the eye

-Where the Dharavi set lacks in realism (e.g. the huge open space in front of Kaala’s house or some houses with lavish spaces that compete with a decent flat in Andheri), it dilutes the gravity and becomes a caricature that mediocre directors churn out.
+4) Where the Dharavi set falls apart (e.g. the huge open space in front of Kaala’s house or some houses with lavish spaces that compete with a decent flat in Andheri) it dilutes the gravity and becomes a caricature that mediocre directors churn out.
 One wonders why Ranjith lets his guard down.
 Kaala, whatever early mover advantage he may have had to the area, is shown as first among equals, in a rather unnecessary way

 Feudalism is rife in Pakistan, a self-professed Islamic Republic than in Hindu majority India.
 As a matter of fact, worldwide, cutting across religions (Islam, Christianity), ethnicity/race (Arab, Turk, Caucasian, Black), feudalism has been curbed or tamed by gargantuan efforts of (welfare) state than by mind numbing iconoclasm of EVR kind.
 Yet, Pa Ranjith, indoctrinated in the staple diet of Dravidian hate politics before picking up Dalit activism (evidently) can’t resist throwing more Black than more Blue or Red.